janik6n/enex2md/README.md

 The html in enex files is *somewhat interesting*, thus some *magic is used to massage the data to functioning feature-rich Markdown*.
 Since the Magic Book has not yet been fully written, there are a couple of **known issues**:

-- Strong, emphasis and strong emphasis are lost in some cases.
 - Attachments are not handled at the moment.
+- Images are lost (technically they are attachments in enex).
 - Codeblocks are not handled correctly.
-- Images are lost (technically they are attachments in enex).

 **This is work in progress, but should already generate useful results.**